 Origins of Hummus

-Like many foods, the exact origin of hummus is debated.
+Like falafel, the exact origin of hummus is debated.
 But it’s believed that the first recipes appeared in 13th century cookbooks (source).

 Hummus is an Arabic word that simply means “chickpeas.”
 And chickpeas have been grown in the Middle East and India for thousands of years.